-29. Will FMCSA provide training or job aids for the Clearinghouse web interface (logging in with FMCSA Portal accounts)?
+29. Has FMCSA provided training or job aids for the Clearinghouse web interface (logging in with FMCSA Portal accounts)?

-FMCSA has created job aids to help SDLAs request their Portal accounts, request the proper Portal user roles, and log in and use the Clearinghouse web interface.
+FMCSA created job aids to help SDLAs request their Portal accounts, request the proper Portal user roles, and log in and use the Clearinghouse web interface.
 These resources are available on the SDLA Resources webpage.

-30. Will the Prohibited Drivers report be a current list of who in a State is prohibited in the Clearinghouse at the time the report is run?
+30. Does the Prohibited Drivers Report provide a current list of which drivers in a State are prohibited in the Clearinghouse at the time the report is run?

-Yes, it will provide real-time information.
+Yes, the Prohibited Drivers Report provides real-time information.

 - 31. Are the Clearinghouse reports available to enforcement users, as well as SDLAs?

 As of June 2023, the Prohibited Drivers and Driver Status Change Reports are available to Federal enforcement users of the Clearinghouse, as well as to State investigators and auditors. - 32.
 How will an SDLA be notified if a driver's status changes to "not prohibited" within 60 days of the SDLA pulling a Prohibited Drivers report?

 If the SDLA is using a Direct Connect "push" notification option, the SDLA will receive a notification from the Clearinghouse whenever a driver's status changes to "not prohibited."
-Those using the AAMVA-supported solution will also receive this "push" notification.
+Those using the CDLIS solution through AAMVA will also receive this "push" notification.
 If the SDLA is not using an FMCSA "push" option to receive notifications, they will need to set up periodic (at least daily) "pull" actions to ensure they always have access to the latest driver information so that they can respond to a driver's change in status within the required 60-day time frame.